kev-cao/neorg-fzflua/README.md

 If you have any more ideas, please feel free to create an issue or open a PR!

+## Known Limitations

+- Neorg-fzflua does support deleting workspaces, but because `neorg.core.dirman` does not currently supply a method to remove workspaces, they will continue to show up in the workspace picker until the plugin/Neovim is reloaded.

 # Contributing

 To create a new picker, create a new file in [`lua/fzf-lua/pickers/`](lua/fzf-lua/pickers).
 The module should return a picker config, as defined here: